awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 All implementations allow users to specify a plaintext length when calling Encrypt with a unknown-length plaintext.
-However, it's behavior in the Encrypt operation is not clearly specified.
+However, its behavior in the Encrypt operation is not clearly specified.

 Additionally, some implementations also allow a plaintext length to be specified on Encrypt with a known-length plaintext.
 The behavior of Encrypt in this case is not consistent between implementations.

-The purpose of this change is to document the correct behavior of this input and rename this input to clarify it's intent.
+The purpose of this change is to document the correct behavior of this input and rename this input to clarify its intent.

 This change renames this input within the spec because the intention behind the value of this input is that